Morava K-theory of orthogonal groups and motives of projective quadrics

 \begin{prop} Let $m\geqslant 2^{n+1}+1$, and let $Q$ denote a split projective quadric of dimension $m-2$.
 Then the natural map

-factors through $\mathrm K(n)^*(\mathrm{pt};\,\mathbb F_2)$. \end{prop}
+factors through $\mathrm K(n)^*(\mathrm{pt})$. \end{prop}

 The rest of this section is devoted to the proofs of the above propositions and is organized as follows.
-We start with the recollection of some known results on Chow.
-Then we deduce similar results about any free theory essentially by Nakayama's Lemma.
-Next, we prove Proposition~\ref{bis}, and the final Section is devoted to divided difference operators and the proof of Proposition~\ref{bisc} and, finally, deduce Theorem~\ref{stab}.
+We start with an analogue of the Leray--Hirsch Theorem for free theories.
+Next, we use it to prove Proposition~\ref{bis}, and after that we investigate the divided difference operators and prove Proposition~\ref{bisc} and, finally, deduce Theorem~\ref{stab}.